Deed in Lieu of Foreclosure

 as income that can be taxed.

-BENEFIT: This Act will increase the incentive for borrowers and lenders
+This Act is beneficial, because it increases the incentive for borrowers

-to work together to refinance loans and allow American families to secure
+and lenders to work together to refinance loans and to allow American